 If you struggle with alcohol addiction or drug addiction, consider the benefits an intensive outpatient program can offer.

 It is one task to recognize that you struggle with dissociation.
 It is another task to learn how to manage – or even reduce – the episodes.
 As dissociation involves a disconnect from reality, coping techniques which lend themselves to reconnecting with our immediate environment tend to be the most helpful.

-During periods of dissociation, it can be used to process the information, as it comes in, without worrying about the fact that it is happening.
-This decrease in anxiety over the dissociative episode can actually help you to get back out of it more quickly.
+During periods of dissociation, it can be used to process the information as it comes in without worrying about it happening.
+This decrease in anxiety over the dissociative episode can help you to get back out of it more quickly.

-A branch-off of mindfulness technique is that of sensory stimulation.
-When it comes to reminding us that we are genuinely existing on this planet, there is little more useful than relying on our five, basic, senses.
+A branch-off of the mindfulness technique is that of sensory stimulation.
+When it comes to reminding us that we genuinely exist on this planet, there is little more useful than relying on our five basic senses.
 Try keeping a sensory kit near you for times of unexpected dissociation.

 This kit can contain your favorite scents, a favorite visual image, a favorite snack, a favorite song on a playlist, or a favorite cloth texture.
 The key is to create your kit with the real you in mind and to keep it handy for stimulating reminders when you need it.

 Another idea for coping with episodes of dissociation is to make a pact with yourself to engage in some form of physical activity.
-Our bodies are very efficient machines, and our brain knows what processes it needs to most attention to.
+Our bodies are very efficient machines, and our brain knows what processes need the most attention.

 As dissociation occurs in our mental self, redirecting our bodies to divert engines toward focusing on physical needs can result in a return to tangible reality.